 Perhaps the single most important factor in our school is the quality of our teaching staff.

 Our Primary teachers are constantly reflecting on the needs of individual children and exploring the best possible ways of meeting various abilities.
 An example of this was demonstrated a few years ago when NAPLAN data indicated that, whilst literacy scores were high, numeracy skills could be strengthened.
 Our teachers wasted no time in working together as a team to solve the problem.
 They undertook significant additional professional learning in maths and sought out innovative ways to improve the outcomes for Mount Carmel College primary students of all academic levels.
 As a result, our children’s maths results improve significantly.

 In addition to literacy and numeracy, the integrated Primary curriculum also includes Religious Education, History, Health, Science, Physical Education, and Technology.
 All classes have a weekly music lesson, fortnightly singing lesson and a weekly visit to the O’Brien Resource Centre.
-Grade 4-6 students also learn Japanese.
+Years 3 – 6 students also learn Japanese.

-Enhancing our classroom activities are opportunities to participate in Choir (fortnightly from Grade 1), Music Tuition, excursions in every grade, camps in Grades 4 and 5 and an extended trip to Melbourne and Canberra in Grade 6.
+Enhancing our classroom activities are opportunities to participate in Choir (fortnightly from Year 1), Music Tuition, excursions in every grade, camps in Years 4 and 5 and an extended trip to Melbourne and Canberra in Year 6.

 A wide range of after-school sports are also offered, including basketball, hockey, netball, soccer, softball, T20 blast cricket, teeball, tennis, touch football, triathlon and water polo.

 One of the benefits of being a smaller school community and a K-10 campus is that we can provide an environment where young people feel safe and experience a sense of connectedness, for example through Big Sister buddying with other girls, interschool carnivals and House competitions.
 Being smaller, interconnected and a girls-only school from Year 3, also provides enhanced leadership opportunities.